SailorSoos/SailorSoos/README.md

 - 👋 Hi, I'm living in New Zealand, but haven't forgotten how to speak Canadian :)
 - 👀 I’m interested in all sports analytics - webscraping, data cleaning, data visualisation, technical analysis, and insights.
-- 🌱 I’m currently playing with webrtc & tensorflow environments
+- 🌱 I’m currently playing with webrtc & devops
 - 📫 You can reach me at peter.soosalu@gmail.com.

 <!---